faust64/highwaytohell/README.md

    locally), while an other one would only gets stuff we know passed checkzone (& got signed) then actually restarting their name server.
-Note: the generation/signature process does involve a checkzone that implies nsd or bind utils where installed, regardless of being name servers.
+Note: the generation/signature process does involve a checkzone that implies nsd or bind utils were installed, regardless of being name servers.

 ### checkHealth